AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 ---
-title: Understand Project Content Package Structure
+title: Understand Project Package Structure
-description: Learn about how to properly define Application Content Package Structures for deployment to AEM Cloud Service.
+description: Learn about how to properly define AEM application package structures for deployment to AEM Cloud Service.
 seo-title: Understand Project Content Package Structure
-seo-description: Learn about how to properly define Application Content Package Structures for deployment to AEM Cloud Service.
+seo-description: Learn about how to properly define AEM application package structures for deployment to AEM Cloud Service.
 sub-product: cloud-manager
 feature:
 topics: best-practices